 Join us on a tour through the Niederburg, the oldest district of Constance!

-After the Romans had to give up their fort "Constancia", the Alemanic fishing settlement developed rapidly to a town, which in the Middle Ages was called "Costenz" or "Costnitz", beeing already an Episcopal city since the end oft he 6th century.
+After the Romans had to give up their fort 'Constancia', the Alemanic fishing settlement developed rapidly to a town, which in the Middle Ages was called 'Costenz' or 'Costnitz', being already an Episcopal city since the end oft he 6th century.

-Note: Meeting point for this tour is at the main entrance of the minster.
+Please note: the Meeting point for this tour is at the main entrance of the Minster.

 Constance and its churches and monasteries

 Take a journey through 1.300 years of diocesan history!

 Learn about a monk named Gallus, about the 'Roma segunda' of the Holy Konrad, the time of the Council of Constance, learn about reformation and secularization until the time of the last diocese administrator Baron Wessenberg and the dissolution of the diocese in the 19th Century.

 Discover the hidden corners of old religious buildings and enjoy insights into the lives of medieval monastery residents and canons.

 Not only inside the cathedral we'll open your view to the historic, cultural, architectural and artistic foretimes of the churches and monasteries, but also you will visit some more important churches in the city, being their numerous historic-cultural art treasures a precious heritage.

 Old postcard of Constance and the lake